Federal Student Financial Aid

 Cost of Education

-Students in the M.Ac.O.M. and the M.Ac. programs may borrow up to the estimated cost of attendance (CA), which covers tuition, books, room, board, transportation, and personal expenses for each academic year.
+Students in the D.A.H.M, M.Ac.O.M. and M.Ac. programs may borrow up to the estimated cost of attendance (COA), which covers tuition, books, room, board, transportation, and personal expenses for each academic year.
 Depending upon eligibility, students may borrow up to $20,500 in unsubsidized Direct Loans.
-Any remaining need, up to the CA, which is set annually, can be met with a PLUS loan.
+Any remaining need, up to the COA, which is set annually, can be met with a PLUS loan.
 We encourage students to calculate their budgets based on individual needs and borrow only the necessary amount to fund their education.

 1. Complete and File the Free Application for Federal Student Aid (FAFSA)